 200 - including all parties as mentioned above, the school and its families, the local community ie the village, the preschool, the church, the toddlers

 Tell us what you intend to spend the money on.

 £2000 on wooden structure for a fort/role play area £3000 on an outdoor classroom area with shade and seating for 30 which can double as a stage when needed £1000 on a hanging set of musical instruments £500 on raised garden beds and planters with irrigation system to capture rainwater £500 on composting bins, hedgehog houses, bird houses, meadow area, water butts £2000 on sensory stimulating play equipment £1000 on extra labour as all other prices are to include instalation

-When was your project founded?
+When and why was your project founded?